wingyu/screenshotter/README.md

 # Screenshotter
 ##WORK IN PROGRESS
 **TODO: Add description**
-Put behind HTTP server
+* Put behind HTTP server
-OTP-ify
+* OTP-ify
-Delete file when finished uploading
+* Delete file when finished uploading
-Use pipes more in Instructor? use pattern matting to deal with the tuples?
+* Use pipes more in Instructor? use pattern matting to deal with the tuples?
-Abstract out ExAws functionality from Uploader into an ExAws Client module? may make testing easier in the future Clean up README
+* Abstract out ExAws functionality from Uploader into an ExAws Client module? may make testing easier in the future
+* Clean up README
+* Monitoring

 ## Usage
 Set AWS env vars